Take off the brakes and jump-start your career today!

 Program Benefits

-Students are eligible to receive a certificate upon the successful completion of each course.
-(New course numbers effective spring 2026 semester.)
+Students are eligible to receive an Automotive Technology certificate upon the successful completion of the program.
+(New course numbers will be effective in the spring 2026 semester.)

 • AUT-302 Auto Technician: Basic Theory